vskintiian/RedditTop/README.md

 # RedditTop
-Test assignment was implemented in about 8 hours including coffee breaks ☕️☕️☕️, lanch 🌮 and dinner 🍲
+Test assignment was implemented in about 8 hours including coffee breaks ☕️☕️☕️, lunch 🌮 and dinner 🍲